 Elderflower Cordial is summer in a glass.
-Light, sweet and full of the scent of summer.
+Light, sweet and full of the scent of summer (and naturally gluten-free and vegan).
 The elder tree begins to flower in hedgerows (and wherever the tree crops up) in early summer and this is the best time to collect the flower heads – just before they are all open.
 Make sure you collect them when it is warm and dry rather than during or after rain.
 You will be able to tell if they are ripe for collecting by the smell.
 Leave enough flowers to produce elder berries later in the season which will bring even more joy.

 Elderflower Cordial is so easy to make.
 It stores well for three to four weeks in the fridge or keeps in the freezer for six months or so.
 This recipe does not use citric acid (vitamin C) which will extend the storage capacity to three to four months.
 If you do wish to use citric acid (available from chemists) you can add 75 grams with the orange and lemon juice at the end of step 3 below.

 As well as the traditional drink you can also use Elderflower Cordial to make a wonderful sorbet, ice lollies or gently cook with acidic fruits such as gooseberries to make a lovely stewed fruit.

 If you like Elderflower Cordial why don’t you also try Summer Fruit Cordial.

 Elderflower Cordial is gluten-free and vegan as well as… celery free, coconut free, garlic free, lupin free, mustard free, nightshade free, onion free, peanut free, sesame free, soya free, tree nut free.

 Top Tips – Elderflower Cordial